cryptape/web3/README.md

 The Web3 for CITA

-The methods below has been updated for CITA:
+The majority of web3 keep update with official [web3](https://github.com/ethereum/web3.js/) and several methods below has been changed for CITA:

 - web3.cita.getMetaData(blockNumber): Promise<Metadata>